dinochecker

 Wakinosaurus is derived from "Wakino" (for the sub-group in which it was discovered) and the Greek "sauros" (lizard).

-The species epithet, satoi, honors the discoverer of its remains.
+The species epithet, satoi, honours Masahiro Sato, the discoverer of its remains.

 Discovery